 Matching the beginnings of sentences with their endings is a seemingly simple yet remarkably complex cognitive exercise that underpins our ability to understand and generate coherent language.
-This fundamental skill, often taken for granted, is central to reading comprehension, writing proficiency, and effective communication in general.
+That's why this fundamental skill, often taken for granted, is central to reading comprehension, writing proficiency, and effective communication in general.
 Understanding how we perform this task, and the challenges it presents, offers valuable insights into the workings of the human mind and the nuances of language processing.

 The Cognitive Foundation of Sentence Completion